mkram01/EPI563-SpatialEPI/docs/04-disease-mapping-1.md

 Don't panic looking at these formulas.
 Here are some take away points:

 * __Poisson distribution__ is a classic distribution to use for evaluating *counts* of events possibly offsetting by the time-at-risk or person-years.
+This latter point about the "*offset*" is how we use Poisson distribution to model disease **rates**.
   + Poisson assumes that the *mean* of the distribution is the same as the *variance* of the distribution.
   + Poisson distribution only approximates the disease intensity rate well for *rare disease processes*.
 Therefore Poisson is not a good choice if the outcome is not rare.
 * __Binomial distribution__ is useful for characterizing disease occurrence for *non-rare* or common disease processes.